-Paint the triangle beak orange and the wattle red.
+Paint the turkey’s beak orange and red wattle.

 Once all the pieces are dry, assemble the turkey’s face.
 Glue on two google eyes, the beak and wattle.

-Now your paper plate turkey is complete!
+Now your adorable turkey craft is complete!
 Your little ones will enjoy putting these turkeys on display.
 They’d even make great place cards for your Thanksgiving dinner table.

 Looking to extend the holiday fun with some turkey activities for preschoolers?
 Why not create an entire Thanksgiving unit study to accompany this simple paper plate turkey?
 Read on for some fantastic ideas to kickstart your preschoolers’ Thanksgiving learning adventure!